 Finally, policies of the individual government agencies, including the FDA or similar regulatory authorities, may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates.
-For example, the Cures Act, among other things, which is intended to modernize the regulation of drugs and biologics and spur innovation, has not yet been implemented and its ultimate implementation is unclear.
+For example, in December 2016, the Cures Act was signed into law and, among other things, is intended to modernize the regulation of drugs and biologics and spur innovation.
 If we or our collaborators are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we or our collaborators are not able to maintain regulatory compliance, our bispecific antibody candidates may lose any regulatory approval that may have been obtained and we may not achieve or sustain profitability, which would adversely affect our business.